 A significant amount of our revenue comes from advertising agencies.
-We had 327 active customers for the twelve months ended March 31, 2023, consisting primarily of advertising agencies.
+We had 314 active customers for the twelve months ended June 30, 2023, consisting primarily of advertising agencies.
 Many of these agencies are owned by advertising agency holding companies, where decision making is generally highly decentralized such that purchasing decisions are made, and relationships with marketers are located, at the agency, local branch or division level.
-If all of our individual customer contractual relationships were aggregated at the holding company level, one advertising agency holding company would represent 11.5% of our revenue for the three months ended March 31, 2023.
-Due to the highly decentralized operations and decision-making at the agencies owned by each of these advertising agency holding companies, we consider the individual agencies rather than the holding company to be our customers
+Due to the highly decentralized operations and decision-making at the agencies owned by each of these advertising agency holding companies, we consider the individual agencies rather than the holding company to be our customers.